AkashKumar4243/EvtorBackend/README.md

 Client-side support for smart charging is implemented in `ocpp/chargeingProfiles`. `ChargePointMaxProfile` and `TxDefaultProfile`/`TxProfile` are combined to derive the composite profile.
 The instantaneous limit is calculated from the composite profile.

 Server-side smart charging can be found [here](server/addons/README.md).
-The implementation is based on BCIT's OpenOCPP v1.1.1, and it requires modification on its source code.
+The implementation is based on BCIT's OpenOCPP v1.1.1, and it requires modification on its source code.# EvtorBackend